 What about refunded orders?

-We can’t change invoice numbers from invoices that have already been issued (that would be fraud!), but with the WooCommerce PDF Invoices & Packing Slips Professional extension you can create Credit Notes.
+We can’t change invoice numbers from invoices that have already been issued (in most countries that would be considered a fraudulent action), but with the WooCommerce PDF Invoices & Packing Slips Professional extension you can create Credit Notes.
 These are negative invoices that can either have a number that is in the same sequence as the invoice numbers, or a completely separate (again, sequential) numbering system.

 How do I reset the invoice numbering?

 You can reset the invoice numbering in the plugin settings, under Template “Next invoice number”.
 Enter the number that you want to use for the first invoice that will be created here.
 Note that this will not change or remove any existing invoice numbers!

 But I want the invoice to have the same number as the order!